patfreeman/coopcontrol/README.md

 Controls my chicken coop.
 Automated door through OpenHAB and the particle cloud.

 ### Features
- * Automatically open and closing with the sun.
+ * Automatically open and close with the sun.
- * Temperature and Humidity sensors for ingestion into openhab.
+ * Temperature and humidity sensors for ingestion into openhab.

 ### Prerequisites
 * RelayShield Particle Library - https://github.com/spark/relayshield